 The Dark chocolate

 Honestly, a good chocolate takes your dessert to another level.
 While using a cadbury or a Silk does not make or break this dessert, a good dark chocolate is really the way to go.
 To be honest, you should always and always keep a dark chocolate bar handy.
 Your Cadbury dairymilk or Silk is more of a candy than a chocolate.
 While it does not have any repercussions on this Ice-cream, other desserts like my Fudge Brownies only need dark chocolate.
 This is because my milk chocolate will break my dessert.
-To know more about chocolates, click here.
+Know more about the best baking chocolates.

 For this Ice-cream, you can use Bourneville or Amul dark chocolate!